coisigna/dsb_p2_airbnb_price_predictor/README.md

 ## Adding user features

 - house_type: kind of space the user wants to check
-- d_room_type: type of room the user wants to check
+- room_type: type of room the user wants to check
 - neighbourhood: neighbourhood were the space is located
 - host_total_listings_count: numbrer of spaces the host has on airbnb
 - accommodates: number of accomodates